Make them cling – tales of successful customer retention

 - Smile & be nice

-- Be available – answer phones pronto, show your contact channels, call back when you say you would.
+- Be available – answer phones pronto, show your contact channels, call back and use call center software if needed

 - Train your customer care staff